 I really like that look, way better than those gaming RGB keyboards from Logitech or Corsair.
 And if I can customize it exactly how I want it, hell yeah!

 Oh, and did I mention I want it cheap?

 So, let’s recap: 75% layout, QMK firmware, RGB underglow, acrylic case.
 Now we can start searching.

 And searching didn’t take very long, as the choices out there are very limited.
 75% isn’t very popular (compared to something like 60%), so of course, there’s not a lot of options available.
 Luckily though, AliExpress offers all I need!
 And it’s almost always where you’ll find the cheapest options.

 - YMDK 84 kit has underglow, has QMK but not supported officially (official customization is via bootmapper).

 - XD84 (from the same seller as the XD87, kprepublic).
-It’s running a TKG firmware officially, but people ported it to QMK.
+It’s running a TKG firmware officially.
+Same as the YMDK one, it has an unofficial QMK firmware.
 And it has underglow.